diabhaque/Forecasting-Stock-Prices-Using-News-Sentiment-Analysis/README.md

 # Sixth Sense: Pairs Trading with Kalman Filters

+To be updated once fully implemented, backtested and paper traded

 # Sixth Sense: Long Short Equity Strategy with AdaBoost

+To be updated once fully implemented, backtested and paper traded

 # Sixth Sense: Forecasting Stock Prices Using News Sentiment Analysis